-What Exactly Is a “Fee?”
+What Exactly is a “Fee?”

-You may think you know what a fee is.
-However, courts have oftentimes been asked to define the characteristics of a “fee,” and how they differ from other kinds of monetary exactions.
-Like taxes.
-After all, just because staff and past Boards have called the Recreation (“RFF”) and Beach (“BFF”) Facility Fees, “fees,” doesn’t naecessarily make them so.
-That’s because “the nature of (a)…charge that (the) law imposes is not determined by the label given…but (rather,)…its operating incidence.”1 For this reason “courts will determine and classify (monetary exactions) on the basis of realities”2 rather than (their) label(s)…looking to their “’operative effect.’”3 Especially when as here the RFF/BFF were undoubtedly drafted to comport with a statute’s [i.e., NRS 318.197(1)‘s] “rates, tolls and charges” labeling “firmly in mind.”4 In other words, courts will not allow local governments to do what our District regularly does; that is, let “the ends justify the means.”
+Although you may think you know what a fee is, the truth of the matter is that courts have oftentimes been asked to define the characteristics of a “fee,” and how they differ from other kinds of monetary exactions (like taxes).
+After all, just because staff and past Boards have called the Recreation (“RFF”) and Beach (“BFF”) Facility Fees “fees,” doesn’t necessarily make them so.
+And that’s because “the nature of (a)…charge that (the) law imposes is not determined by the label given…but (rather)…its operating incidence.”1 For this reason “courts will determine and classify (monetary exactions) on the basis of realities”2 rather than (their) label(s)…looking to their “’operative effect.’”3 Especially when as here the RFF/BFF were undoubtedly drafted with a statute’s [here NRS 318.197(1)‘s] “rates, tolls and charges” language “firmly in mind.”4 In other words, courts will not allow local governments to do what our District regularly does; that is, let “the ends justify the means.”
+Okay.
+With that said, let’s return to the question.
+What is a “fee?”

-“Fees Imposed by a Governmental Entity Tend to Fall Into One of Two Principle Categories: User fees, based on the rights of the entity as a proprietor of the instrumentalities used5, or regulatory fees (including licensing and inspection fees) founded (up)on the (municipal) police power6 to regulate particular businesses or activities7.”8
+“Fees Imposed by a Governmental Entity Tend to Fall Into One of Two Principle Categories: User fees based on the rights of the entity as a proprietor of the instrumentalities used5.
+Or, regulatory fees (including licensing and inspection fees) founded (up)on the (municipal) police power6 to regulate particular businesses7 or activities.”8 Insofar as regulatory fees are concerned, there’s really not much to talk about insofar as general improvement districts (“GIDs”) are concerned because by definition they possess no municipal police powers9.

-Conclusion: “The Hawaii Supreme Court in Medeiros adopted a modified version19 of the test articulated by the Massachusetts Supreme Judicial Court in Emerson College.
-One which analyzes whether the charge: (1) applies to the direct beneficiary of a particular service, (2) is allocated directly to defraying the costs of providing (a) service, and (3) is reasonably proportionate to the benefit received.”20 “If those criteria fit the charge, it is a fee.”21 Otherwise, it is a tax22.
+“One which analyzes whether the charge: (1) applies to the direct beneficiary of a particular service, (2) is allocated directly to defraying the costs of providing (a) service, and (3) is reasonably proportionate to the benefit received.”22 Only “if those criteria fit the charge…is…it…a fee.”23 Otherwise, it is a tax24.

 And now you know.